 - Your observations of a family's journey during the project

-Please ask parents to complete the National Literacy Trust permission form if you would include photos of volunteers, parents and children in your case study.
+Please ask parents to complete the National Literacy Trust permission form if you would like to include photos of volunteers, parents and children in your case study.

 Progress report (due termly)

-Settings are asked to complete a very simple online progress report each term describing how many families they’ve worked with, challenges encountered and successes achieved.
+Settings are asked to complete a very simple online progress report each term outlining how many families they’ve worked with, challenges encountered and successes achieved.
 Please find the link below.

 Please contact firstname.lastname@example.org with any questions you have about the programme and resources.